SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow/SAP Process Automation/2 Create Automation/spa-dox-create-automation.md

     ![1-png](1N.png)

-2. A pop up will appear to configure the Desktop Agent version.
+2. A pop-up will appear to configure the Desktop Agent version.
 Do the following in the pop up:
     - From the dropdown, select the version of the Desktop Agent installed on your machine.
+During the exercise we would use version **2.0.26**; so please select it.
     - Choose **Confirm**.

     > It would be with suffix as **Registered**.
-Version can differ.
+Version on a screenshot can differ.

     ![2-png](2.png)

 3. A new pop-up will appear to create the automation.
 Do the following in the pop-up:

     -  Enter **Name** of the automation as **Extract Invoice Data**.
+You can also use another name you prefer, like **Invoice Data Extraction** and etc.
     -  Enter **Description** of your choice, if needed.
     -  Choose **Create**.